-Dug into a shallow bowl shape, the rain garden retains storm water run-off and helps to control soil erosion.
-The sunken planting beds capture the run-off and hydrate the landscape plants, and any excess water filters down through the soil.
-The organic cleansing action helps to remove salts and chemical residues before the runoff seeps deep below the surface into the underground aquifers.
+Dug into a shallow bowl shape, the rain garden retains stormwater runoff and helps to control soil erosion.
+The sunken planting beds capture the runoff and hydrate the landscape plants, and any excess water filters down through the soil.
+The organic cleaning action helps to remove salts and chemical residues before the runoff seeps deep below the surface into the underground aquifers.

-Rain gardens are easy to maintain and can attract birds, butterflies, toads and other wildlife into the backyard.
-The lead photo was taken in early summer and highlights the native ferns.
-Other perennials including Brown-Eyed Susan and Ajuga Bugle plants add colorful blooms, while an Inkberry shrub and a dwarf conifer provide texture and visual interest during the winter season.
+Rain gardens are easy to maintain and can attract birds, butterflies, toads, and other wildlife into the backyard.
+The above photo was taken in early summer and highlights the native ferns.
+Other perennials, including Brown-Eyed Susan and Ajuga Bugle plants, add colorful blooms, while an Inkberry shrub and a dwarf conifer provide texture and visual interest during the winter season.

 Our property is situated on a hillside, and we get a lot of storm water runoff and snowmelt from the surrounding higher elevations and from the rooftop of our home.
-This photo was taken in late winter, after this year's snowmelt is gone but before the perennial plants have awoken from their winter slumber.
+The photo (above) was taken in late winter, after this year's snowmelt is gone, but before the perennial plants have awoken from their winter slumber.

 Even after a significant rainstorm, the planting bed dries out within a day and does not leave any standing water.
 No standing water means there's no place for mosquitos to breed!

 Tips for Creating a Rain Garden

 - Select a low-lying area or natural depression.
 Consider using an area that puddles naturally after a rainstorm or snowmelt.